Date last updated: 21 December 2021

 There are many organisations that can provide legal information and support to help you prioritise and work through the issues.

-Some organisations can give you advice, and others provide self-help information.
-See our factsheet, getting legal help, for full details of organisations that can provide legal information and advice.
+Some organisations can give you advice[, and others provide self-help information.
+See our information on getting legal help for full details of organisations that can provide legal information and advice.

 Getting a divorce or dissolution